How To Write A Product Review In 13 Steps: The Best Way to Engage Your Audience

-“If you’re going to do a job, do it right.
-If you’re going to throw a birthday party, make it awesome.
-If you’re going to do anything, do it awesomely.”
+“If you're going to do a job, do it right.
+And if you're going to throw a birthday party, make it awesome.
+If you're going to do anything, do it awesomely.”

-The quote is relevant when writing product reviews — if you’re going to write a product review, then write the best product review possible.
+The quote is relevant when creating product reviews — if you're going to write a product review, then write the best product review possible.

 The first step is to get to know the product you're reviewing.
 Yes, I'm telling you to purchase, request, or research like a private investigator.
 But, first, you need to know what the product does, doesn't do, and if it does what it says it's supposed to do.

 So before you start writing product reviews, ask yourself the following questions: